Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous referee for their insightful comments and constructive suggestions, which have significantly improved the clarity and theoretical depth of this manuscript.
 The work of SL was supported by the National Science and Technology Council (NSTC) of Taiwan under grant no. NSTC 113-2112-M-007-041-MY3.
 AH is funded by grant number 22H05113, “Foundation of Machine Learning Physics”, Grant in Aid for Transformative Research Areas and 22K03626, Grant-in-Aid for Scientific Research (C).
 AH is partially supported by the Science, Technology and Innovation Funding Authority (STDF) under grant number 50806.